Barbara Hulanicki: Career

 British retailer Topshop opened a New York City store in April 2009, and later that month launched a collection featuring Hulanicki's designs.
 She produced a collection for Topshop featuring billowing chiffon dresses and blouses reminiscent of her original Biba style, along with several jersey pieces printed with her original illustrations, bikinis and a cropped suede jacket.
 In the same month, a handbag in her Art Deco style was made by the Italian label Coccinelle.
 About the design scene in 2009, Hulanicki has said: "There is very little difference today as opposed to the '70s; although, there is much more choice now.
 Both periods share the same enthusiasm, if you press the right buttons."

 In December 2013, she was the guest on BBC Radio 4's Desert Island Discs, where her top choice was "The Girl from Ipanema" by Stan Getz and Joao Gilberto, with vocal by Astrud Gilberto.
 In September 2015, Hulanicki was interviewed on the BBC TV's HARDtalk.
 She has said: "Now whenever I finish something I take some photographs and say 'goodbye'.
 When you lose everything, you realise that the only thing you have is what's in your head."

 In 2009, the British department store group House of Fraser bought the rights to the Biba label.
-In 2014, Hulanicki agreed to serve as a consultant for Biba, the first time since 1975 that she had been involved with her created brand.
+In 2014, Hulanicki agreed to serve as a consultant for Biba, the first time since 1975 that she had been involved with the brand she created.

 In 2021, Hulanicki started a new venture with virtual reality company, BrandLab360, to create a new label titled 'Hula'.
 The new brand will be sold exclusively to trade buyers on BrandLab 360's digital showroom and was created after Hulanicki met with Dan OConnell and Jennifer Drury, the platform's founders, in Miami, where she is now based.